 Licensing: You should always work with a licensed company.
 Licensing can be verified by contacting your state insurance commissioner.

 Policy diversity: Be sure to select a company that accepts multiple types of policies and is able to address your particular needs.

 Ease of process: Take some time to understand a company’s application process.
 Can files be obtained and submitted digitally?
 Are forms clear and easy to navigate?

 Positive reviews: See what others have to say.
 Client testimonials offer valuable insight into what to expect from a partnership with a potential company.

 THE BOTTOM LINE

-You’ve likely run into the broker versus company arrangement before.
+You’ve likely run into the life settlement broker versus life settlement company arrangement before.
 Imagine for a moment that you’ve decided to buy a home.
 You could go the company route and navigate the market, mortgage process, and negotiations on your own.
 But unless you are well-versed in real estate, you could run the risk of losing thousands in a weak deal.
 Or you could choose to work with a broker, which puts someone by your side who can guide you through the nuances of the industry and increase your likelihood of a gainful negotiation.